MakerSpaceNewcastle/JAS-LaserCutter/machine_info/HV_PSU.md

 Based on watching them whilst doing different things with the machine:

 *  Green = Data/Control
-   Will be lit when the PSU things it should be on based on the serial control data
+   Will be lit when the PSU thinks it should be on based on the serial control data
 *  Amber = Interlock closed
    Will be lit when the front guard is closed, will not power on if this LED